grislyeye/grislyeye.com/posts/black-griffin-session-36.md

   <p>Ric says, <q>Yep, standing three wide and two deep.</q></p>
 </aside>

-<p>Outside the party finds the unit of privates they have been given command over standing to attention.
-Like most mercenaries, they’re a bit shabby round the edges and green in the tooth (one woman cannot be older than 16 summers), but they are armed and trained.</p>
+<p>Outside, the private leads the party to the unit they have been given command over.
+The six light infantry stand to attention and like most mercenaries, they’re a bit shabby round the edges and green in the tooth (one woman cannot be older than 16 summers), but they are armed and trained.</p>

 <dl>
 <dt>Biron</dt>